MAC SMACKDOWN: Best mac and cheese in NYC

 BROOKLYN, New York (WABC) --Some prefer simple, some prefer complicated, all prefer cheesy.
 Do you think you've had the best mac and cheese in all of New York City?
 Some of the best restaurants in the city battled it out for the coveted title.

-Bacon, pulled pork, buffalo fried chicken, crawfish, angus beef chili and lamb wat were just some of the wild ingredients local restaurants had on display last Sunday at a Mac & Cheese Smackdown in Brooklyn.
+Bacon, pulled pork, buffalo fried chicken, crawfish, angus beef chili and lamb wat were just some of the wild ingredients local restaurants had on display last Sunday at Time Out New York's Mac & Cheese Smackdown in Brooklyn.

 Chefs turned the heat up and really made it a competition -- presenting original dishes that represented their ethnic backgrounds and what their restaurant was all about.